jzonthemtn/berlin-buzzwords-2021/README.md

 ```

 3. Run `docker-compose up`
-4. Index movies into Elasticsearch:
+4. Index movie documents in Elasticsearch:

 ```
 cd data/
 ./index.sh localhost tmdb
 ```

-To see some indexed documents run: `./data/query.sh`
+To see a few indexed documents run: `./data/query.sh`

 At this point, you have the following containers running: